Meet the CDC Administrative Team of Trinity Lutheran School

 CDC Program Coordinator

 Jasmine Barker has been serving at Trinity for over eight years now and worked with the two and three-year-old age groups for most of that time.
 Now, Jasmine is eager to begin this new role as Program Coordinator for the CDC where she can help guide parents through the process of finding the right placement for thier children.
 Jasmine graduated from Edgewater High School and and attends Valencia College,having completed her AA and now working toward an AS in Accounting Technology.
 She holds a Florida staff credential from DCF and is CPR and first aid certified.
-Jasmine is married and has a three-and-a-half-year-old son named Aiden who attends Trinity Lutheran School’s CDC program.
+Jasmine is married and has two sons who attend Trinity Lutheran School’s CDC program.
 The safety and well-being of children is her primary focus.